 What is Grammarly?

-Grammarly is robust AI-powered writing software that is integrated with several grammar tools in order to smoothen your writing experience and ease the workflow.
+Grammarly is robust AI-powered writing software that is integrated with several grammar tools to smooth your writing experience and streamline your workflow.

 Along with compelling writing tools like punctuation checking and error detection, you also get tone detection and advanced genre-specific suggestions via Grammarly.
 The ease of use in Grammarly is also simplified with easy-to-navigate tools.